ctron/hawkbit-operator/README.md

 ## Install the operator

 You need to install the operator.
-Once you have installed the operator, you can create a new Hawkbit instance by create a new custom resource of type `Hawkbit`.
+Once you have installed the operator, you can create a new hawkBit instance by create a new custom resource of type `Hawkbit`.

 ### Using OperatorHub